dokelung/minickt/README.md

 [ miniCkt ] >> read ckt1.v by primitive
 ```

-or use a combinational command `gen_cone_ckt` which is eqaul to the commands above.
+or use a combinational command `gen_cone_ckt` which is equal to the commands above.

 ```
 [ miniCkt ] >> gen_cone_ckt po_0